Jean-BaptisteRamette/ccomp/README.md

 ### 3. Registers

 The chip-8 has 16 registers, one byte each.
-In chip8-asm, they are named from `r0` to `rf`.
+In chasm, they are named from `r0` to `rf`.
 However, please be careful when using the `rf` register, as it is used by some instruction as an indicator.

 ### 4. Arithmetical and logical operations
 The chip-8 only defines addition and subtraction instructions, as well as the regular bitwise operations